Google Image Charts Alternative: Choose the Right Replacement

 Design qualityChart.js defaultsCurated editorial themes

-FontsNoto only (Enterprise for custom)1,938+ Google Fonts (Pro)
+FontsNoto only (Enterprise for custom)1,951 Google Fonts (Creator)

-Output formatsSVG, PNG, WebP, JPG, PDFSVG, PNG
+Output formatsSVG, PNG, WebP, PDFSVG, PNG

 Figma pluginNoYes